GREEN

 Plain dried fruit such as raisins

-High levels of fat, sodium, or added sugar; think of as treats; limited health benefits
+High levels of fat, sodium, or added sugar

 Desserts such as ice cream, cookies, cake